-Surge support for Deployments (in person or virtual) is when an FST member is dedicated to a coordination platform at the national or sub-national level.
-Deployment duration depends upon the work required but is up to 2 months with the possibility to extend to a third month based on a reasonable justification.
+Surge support for deployments (in person or virtual) is when an Field Support Team (FST) member is dedicated to a coordination platform at the national or subnational level.
+Deployment duration depends on the work required but is up to two months with the possibility to extend to a third month based on a reasonable justification.

 - What: one sentence that describes the expected result or deliverable